timsonner/sveltekit-markdown-blog/blog/src/routes/blog/go-remote-dll-process-injection.md

 **you probably want to kill that process...**

-**So, how do we call the exported dll function GobServer now that we aren't just using the default MainDll exported function???**
+**So, how do we call the exported dll function GobServer now that we aren't just using the default MainDll exported function, how would we even call the MainDll function if it existed???**

 **Freds, I mead threads... and some memory address calculation trick fuckery.**